Manage Work Types in Sprinklr WFM

 • Scenario: The holiday season is approaching, and the contact center expects a significant increase in customer inquiries.

-Follow these steps to create a Workload:
+Follow these steps to create a Work Type:

 1. Go to the Workforce Manager Persona App on the Launchpad.